tzyian/prep/topics/security/oauth.md

 	Returned (JSON):
 		- `access_token=newJWT...`
 		- (possibly new `refresh_token`)

+### Replay attacks

+- The attacker might see `code=abc123` in the redirect.

+- But they _don’t know the original `code_verifier`_, because that was generated and kept client-side.

+- When they try to exchange `abc123` without the correct verifier, step (3) fails.

+- Result: The stolen authorization code is useless.

+they don't know the code challenge, and the auth code is bound to the challenge

 ## Authorization Code Flow With PKCE
 https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-pkce

+The auth code is generated from the params from the code challenge, to prevent replay attacks with the access token

 Public clients (SPAs, mobiles) cannot store CLIENT_SECRET securely PKCE Hardens authorization code exchange